7 Signs You Don’t Love Yourself Enough

-If you’re not able to accept yourself as you are, if you’ve become a totally different person, we have to tell you that you don’t love yourself properly.
+If you’re not able to accept yourself as you are, if you’ve become a totally different person, we have to tell you that you may not love yourself enough.
 You’ve made the mistake of putting all that you are in the hands of others, and now you’re lost.

-Today we want to share some of the signs that you don’t love yourself enough so you can stand up and stop this situation from continuing.
+Today we want to share some of the signs that you don’t love yourself enough so you can stand up and stop this situation from going on.